 If necessary, in the Maximum paths field, enter the maximum number of entries in the routing and forwarding table of the device.
 Range of values: 1 to 128.

-If necessary, enable the Always compare MED toggle switch to have the device compare the multi-exit discriminator (MED) attribute of routes advertised from different autonomous systems.
+If you want the device to compare the multi-exit discriminator (MED) attribute of routes advertised from different autonomous systems, enable the Always compare MED toggle switch.

 This setting must be enabled for all devices in your autonomous system.
 Otherwise, exchange of routing information may result in routing loops.